 WILL was a stepping stone towards a lifelong career in feminist activism and academia.
 WILL helped me to marry the two concepts and recognize the power of connecting academic feminism with the practical, everyday challenges of being a woman in today’s society.
 Acting as a fluid space through which to simultaneously act and theorize, WILL has enabled me to develop the skills and confidence to comfortably negotiate the gaps, the in-between and the borderlands that is feminism today.
 It is a program that allows students to connect and mobilize with one another, but it is also a place for self-reflection, support and guidance.
 I continue to reflect positively upon my undergraduate experiences with WILL; however, I have also found that the professional contacts, networks and support systems established with WILL students after graduation that make this program so unique.
 WILL is a fantastic program and I will be forever grateful for its establishment at TCNJ.

 Global Women Studies, University of Ireland, Galway

 I could have been at any other school until I joined WILL.
-It is a unique, welcoming, empowering program that not only shows bright, driven, opinionated women that there are others like them, but also gives them the opportunity to learn, share, create and feel the power of comradery, inspiration, service and social change.
+It is a unique, welcoming, empowering program that not only shows bright, driven, opinionated women that there are others like them, but also gives them the opportunity to learn, share, create and feel the power of camaraderie, inspiration, service and social change.
 WILL has helped me embrace my womanhood, continues to present me with opportunities to attend world changing conferences, speeches and events, and makes me proud to say that I graduated from TCNJ.
 The WILL experience is one that I wish for every young woman who ever thought there might be something more to college than classes, cafeteria food and competition.

 Honor Friburg, ’06